Preterm labor and premature birth: Are you at risk?

 - Working long hours or having to stand a lot

-- Being exposed to harmful chemicals, like radiation and chemicals in things like paint, plastics and secondhand smoke.
+- Exposure to air pollution, lead, radiation and chemicals in things like paint, plastics and secondhand smoke.
 Secondhand smoke is smoke from someone else’s cigarette, cigar or pipe.

 Age and race as risk factors for preterm labor and premature birth